Mar 28, 2025

 Knowing the standard of living you aspire to is important.
 Then, it is key to manage your budget in a way that allows you to achieve that lifestyle and save money.
 You’ll usually need to pay attention to both your cost of living and your desired standard of living to make the numbers work.

-Your lifestyle choices may drive your standard of living or impact it.
+Your lifestyle choices may drive your standard of living or affect it.
 For example, some people may eat out daily, travel to luxury destinations, or dress in designer clothes.
 Others choose to make everything from scratch, borrow movies from the library, or take long walks in the woods for entertainment.
-Both can be viewed as a higher standard of living, if they are your choice and within your means.
+Both can be viewed as a high standard of living if they are your choice and within your means.
 Even in the same location, people may make different financial choices based on their interests and priorities, leading them to have very different standards of living.

 How is the cost of living calculated?

-To determine the cost of living, economists tally up the prices for a sample of goods and services, like health care, food, and housing.
+To determine the cost of living, economists add up the prices for a sample of goods and services, like healthcare, food, and housing.
 These costs are based on what people actually spend, broken down by location.

 How to determine your own cost of living

 To calculate your own cost of living, add up how much you spend on essentials.
-For many people, housing makes up the biggest share of their cost of living because it takes up such a big part of most people’s budgets.
-According to the Bureau of Labor Statistics, housing accounted for more than 33% of the typical American’s expenses in 2022.1
+For many people, housing makes up the biggest share of their cost of living.
+According to the Bureau of Labor Statistics, housing accounted for nearly 33% of the typical American’s expenses in 2023.1

-In addition to housing, the most common categories of expenses include:
+In addition to housing, there are five common categories of expenses:

 • Food